oss-review-toolkit/ort/.github/ISSUE_TEMPLATE/bug.md

 ### Environment

-Output of the `ort requirements` command:
+Output of the `ort requirements` command (ensure to remove any sensitive information manually):

 ```
 <copy & paste console output to here; no screenshots please>